toumiamine/toumiamine/README.md

 💡  &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying ICT at Higher school of communication of Tunis.\
 🌱 &nbsp;I'm on track for learning Artificial Intelligence, Reinforcement Learning, Mobile Development, Software engineering, and Embedded Systems.\
-😍 &nbsp;In my free time, I pursue Social media managemet, Video Editing and Cars Blog Writing as hobbies/side hustles.\
+😍 &nbsp;In my free time, I pursue Social media managemet, Graphic Design and Cars Blog Writing as hobbies/side hustles.\
 📄 I'm open to any feedbacks, suggestions and offers!

 ### &nbsp;Languages I Use